CaryMosley/Mod4ProjectRecommendation/README.md

 ## Conclusion and Future Steps

-Our final model is Hybrid Model 2 which provides a balanced recommendation between Content-Based and Collaborative-Filtering
+Our final model is our Hybrid Model 1 which gets content-based recommendations and then predicts and sorts the results using our colabortive-filtering SVD model.

 ### Next Steps

-* Use the entire movielens dataset (2M) and not just (100k) to be able to cover most movies in the recommendation
+* Use the entire movielens dataset (2M) and not just (100k) to be able to cover most movies in the recommendation.
+Having significantly more ratings will help us avoid being biased towards the preferences of a few power users.
+We will also have more breadth in the type of movies we cna recommend

 * Add more features and create a better ratings predictor for our hybrid model

-* Compile a user profile that is not solely based on ratings they have made but information about the users themselve
+* Compile a user profile that is not solely based on ratings they have made but information about the users themselves.

 ## Live Front-End
 We have a live web-based front-end created through Flask.
-The engine under the hood is Hybrid Model 2.
+The engine under the hood is Hybrid Model 1.

 **Search Page**